 Personal career development plan includes:

-• Understanding your strengths, weaknesses, interests, values, and skills.
+• Figuring out your strengths, weaknesses, interests, values, and skills.

-• Identifying the knowledge, certifications, or education you need to develop.
+• Pinpointing any knowledge, certifications, or education you’ll have to go forward.

 How to create a career development plan?